symbol/symbol-docs/source/getting-started/first-application.rst

 Did we solve the use case?
 **************************

-* ✅ Identify each customer: Creating Catapult accounts for each customer.
+* ✅ Identify each customer: Creating |codename| accounts for each customer.

 * ✅ Avoid ticket reselling: Creating a non-transferable mosaic.

 * ✅ Avoid non-authentic tickets and duplicate ones: Creating a unique mosaic.

-Continue learning about more :doc:`Catapult built-in features <../concepts/account>`.
+Continue learning about more about |codename| :doc:`built-in features <../concepts/account>`.